imTofuu/UARGs/README.md

 # UARGs
 Get args in an easily readable and programmable format using the UART communication protocol.

 Some info here may only be valid for current version.
-See
+See README.md in your version of the library or download the latest version to have valid info.

 ### Installation